Theory, R functions & Examples

 Methods using the matrix of distances between samples measured by distance coefficients, and projecting these distances into two- or more-dimensional ordination diagrams.
 Distance-based RDA (db-RDA) is the combination of PCoA, applied on raw data using selected distance measure, and RDA applied on eigenvectors resulting from PCoA.
 It offers an alternative to RDA (based on Euclidean distances) and tb-RDA (based on Hellinger distances if transformed by Hellinger transformation), with a freedom to choose distance measure suitable for investigated data2).

 To decide whether to apply linear or unimodal ordination method on your data, you can use the rule of thumb introduced by Lepš & Šmilauer (2003): first, calculate DCA (detrended by segments) on your data, and check the length of the first DCA axis (which is scaled in units of standard deviation, S.D.).
-The length of first DCA axis > 4 S.D. indicates heterogeneous dataset on which unimodal methods should be used, while the length < 3 S.D. indicates homogeneous dataset for which linear methods are suitable (see Figure 5.
+The length of first DCA axis > 4 S.D. indicates a heterogeneous dataset on which unimodal methods should be used, while the length < 3 S.D. indicates a homogeneous dataset for which linear methods are suitable (see Fig. 5.
 In the grey zone between 3 and 4 S.D., both linear and unimodal methods are OK.
 Note that while linear methods should not be used for heterogeneous data, unimodal methods can be used for homogeneous data, but linear methods, in this case, are more powerful and should be preferred.
 Alternatively, if your data are heterogeneous, but you still want to use linear ordination methods (PCA, RDA), apply them on Hellinger transformed species composition data to calculate ordination based on Hellinger distances (as recommended e.g. by Legendre & Gallagher (2001)).